victortorresds/DataScience/Credit-Card-Fraud/README.md

 *This project demonstrates advanced proficiency in handling imbalanced data, applying multiple ML algorithms, optimizing for business metrics, and providing actionable recommendations - critical skills for data science roles in finance, fraud prevention, and risk management.*

-**⭐ If you found this analysis valuable, please consider giving it a star!**